Horse Guards (building): History

 The building also served as the offices for the various administrative departments responsible to the Secretary at War, which would eventually become formalised as the War Office.
 Also located at Horse Guards was the office of the Commander-in-Chief of the Forces.
 Hence, for many decades the term 'Horse Guards' was used as a metonym for British Army headquarters.
 Two famous occupants of the office, a room originally intended for courts-martial, were Prince Frederick, Duke of York and Albany (1795–1809), popularly believed to be "The Grand Old Duke of York", and the Duke of Wellington (1827–28 and 1842–1852).
+Wellington's coffin rested in this room on the night before his state funeral in 1852.
 The final Commander-in-Chief at Horse Guards was Prince George, Duke of Cambridge, who was so reluctant to move to the new War Office building at Cumberland House in Pall Mall that he had to be ordered to vacate the building by Queen Victoria in 1858.
 Wellington's desk is preserved in the same room, which is now the office of the Major-General Commanding the Household Division and General Officer Commanding London District.
 Horse Guards subsequently became the headquarters of two major Army commands: the London District and the Household Cavalry.

 At the annual Trooping the Colour ceremony in June, members of the Royal Family who are not participants watch the parade from the windows of Wellington's office over the archway.